-Labor cost and labor cost percentage are two of the most important metrics to train your eye on when considering the operating costs of running a restaurant.
+Labor cost and labor cost percentage are two of the most critical metrics to keep an eye on within your broader restaurant operating costs.

 So, what is labor cost and labor cost percentage?
 And how can restaurant owners calculate them accurately?

 Labor cost describes the total dollar amount your restaurant spends on labor, including pay for salaried and hourly workers, as well as taxes and employee benefits.
-The amount you spend on labor also affects your prime cost – total cost of goods sold plus total labor cost – which is the metric that many restaurateurs use to examine their restaurant’s efficiency.
-The operating cost of labor needs to be factored in with your other ongoing costs, rent and food.
+The amount you spend on labor also affects your prime cost – the total cost of goods sold plus total labor cost – which is the metric that many restaurateurs use to examine their restaurant’s efficiency.
+The operating cost of labor needs to be factored in with your other ongoing costs, rent, and food.